 Ensuring you execute these 6 simple things on your webpages is a great way to improve your on-page SEO.
 The better your website SEO, the higher you will rank on search engines like Google, and the more traffic your website will get.
 And more traffic means more customers heading your way!

-You don’t have to spend a lot of money hiring professional digital marketing teams to do your SEO or to make your website look amazing for you if you want to take the initiative on your own.
+You don’t have to spend a lot of money hiring professional digital marketing teams to do your SEO or to build a website that looks amazing for you if you want to take the initiative on your own.
 Just follow these pointers to create a baseline strategy that can yield positive results.

-If you’re looking to expand your potential, or bring your SEO to the next level beyond these basics, then reach out to me and together, we can create a plan that delivers exactly what you need - from international SEO right down to local SEO here in Calgary... it's all important and we've got you!
+If you’re looking to expand your potential, or bring your SEO to the next level beyond these basics, then reach out to us and together, we can create a plan that delivers exactly what you need - from international SEO right down to local SEO here in Calgary... it's all important and we've got you!